RichardRosario/stall-v2/README.md

 12. node for server side
 13. optimized for SEO

-## other technologies that may be needed in the course of development
+## other technologies needed in the course of development

 1. body-parser
 2. ejs templating